ajo01/covid-tracker/README.md

 Built with React and Material UI.

-Vaccination numbers from Our World in Data
+Vaccination numbers from covid19tracker API

 commands:
 npm start